30 Things to Do at Disney World Resorts

 6. Wander Around the All-Star Resorts

 There are three All-Star Resorts at Walt Disney World.
 They include All-Star Music, All-Star Sports, and All-Star Movies.
-Wandering around these resorts is one of the favorite free things to do in between visiting Disney theme parks.

 7. Wander Around Disney’s Art of Animation Resort